-When most of their livestock died in the drought that devastated Somalia, life became even harder for Anab* and her 10 children.
+When most of their livestock died in the devastating Somalia drought, life became even harder for Anab* and her 10 children.
 Thanks to compassionate supporters like you, Save the Children was able to provide desperately needed food relief, but only enough to last a month.
 Urgent help is needed for this family to survive.

 In Drought-Ravaged Somalia, a Mother Worries Whether Her Children Will Survive Once the Food Runs Out

-Below-average rains during the rainy season, followed by an exceptionally harsh dry season have caused worsening drought in many parts of the country.
-And the spring rains weren’t enough to save withering crops and dying livestock.
+Below-average rains during the rainy season, followed by an exceptionally harsh dry season have caused worsening drought in many parts of Somalia And the spring rains weren’t enough to save withering crops and dying livestock.

 In a country still recovering from the 2016-17 drought, the worsening conditions are having a devastating impact on millions of families like Anab’s.
 Simply put, Somalia is at risk of a major humanitarian crisis.

 "Families have simply not had enough time to recover from the prolonged drought of 2017, where their herds died en masse and thousands of people were forced to move to camps to access food and water,” explains Mohamud Mohamed Hassan, Save the Children’s country director in Somalia.

 At least 1.2 million children under age 5 will suffer from being acutely malnourished throughout the year, including at least 178,400 children facing severe acute malnourishment.

 “Our worst fears are being confirmed, with a million children once again set to suffer through the degrading, miserable impacts of drought,” said Mohamud.

 For now, Anab and her children are surviving on a month’s worth of flour, peas, rice and cooking oil supplied by Save the Children.
 Most of the animals they owned died in the drought.
 Not only did the family’s goats and camels help carry water for drinking, washing and cooking, the livestock provided income-generating milk.